 During the SFS, Remediation Areas (RAs) were identified to group areas with similar characteristics that could be remediated using similar methods.

-Multiple soil and groundwater remedial alternatives were evaluated in the SFS in accordance with the nine criteria specified in the NCP.
-Based on the SFS findings, EPA released a Proposed Plan for the FMC plant site in September 2010.
+Multiple soil and groundwater remedial alternatives were evaluated in the SFS Report in accordance with the nine criteria specified in the NCP.
+Based on the SFS Report findings, EPA released a Proposed Plan for the FMC plant site in September 2011.
 The SFS evaluations of the soil and groundwater remedial alternatives are summarized below, followed by EPA’s preferred alternative.
 After EPA received public comment on the Proposed Plan, EPA developed an Interim ROD (IROD) that formally designated the remedial action to be conducted at the FMC Plant OU.

 The alternatives for soil remediation identified in the SFS were evaluated in accordance with the nine criteria specified in the NCP.
 The soil alternatives and their comparative rankings of high, moderate, or low under each criterion are summarized here: